nhost/nhost/README.md

 CLI (>= v0.5.0) produces the `nhost/config.yaml` file in your app root in a different format than the legacy CLI, and not to mention reads the same during `nhost dev` command.

 Now, if you already have existing Nhost apps initialized in multiple directories, and you upgrade to CLI `v0.5.0` globally, the new CLI may not be able to read the `nhost/config.yaml` files saved in older formats, hence breaking your local development environment.

-### How do I migrate permanently to new version?

-It's easy.
-Follow the steps:

-1. Change to a new blank directory.
-2. Initialize a new app using `nhost init`.
-3. Copy-paste your migrations and other relevant data to the new app.
-4. Link this new app with your existing one using `nhost link`, and add the git remote, as well.
-5. Start your environment using `nhost dev` and ascertain whether the app is working fine.

 # Dependencies